 The relationship between a son or a daughter and a Greek mother is something that goes beyond imagination!

 Is it because of the social circumstances of Greek society?
 Is it the climate?
 The special temperament of Greeks?
 Who knows.

-And, as we can imagine, this special relationship comes with some special ways of communication — certain sayings that only a Greek mother says to her children — regardless of whether or not they have heard it before, or even their age.
+And, as we can imagine, this special relationship comes with some special ways of communication—certain sayings that only a Greek mother says to her children regardless of how old the son or daughter is or whether or not they’ve heard it all a million times before.

 So let’s take a look at the fifteen most common sayings a Greek mother says to her children:

 1. “If you do/say this again I’ll have a heart attack!”